Quantum approximate optimization via learning-based adaptive optimization: Introduction

-In this work, we design a novel gradient-free classical optimizer dubbed \textit{Double Adaptive-Region Bayesian Optimization} (DARBO), which exploits and explores the QAOA landscape with a Gaussian process (GP) surrogate model and iteratively suggests the most possible optimized parameter set restricted by two auto-adaptive regions, i.e., an adaptive trust region and an adaptive search region.
+In this work, we design a gradient-free classical optimizer dubbed Double Adaptive-Region Bayesian Optimization (DARBO), which exploits and explores the QAOA landscape with a Gaussian process (GP) surrogate model and iteratively suggests the most possible optimized parameter set restricted by two auto-adaptive regions, i.e., an adaptive trust region and an adaptive search region.
 The performance of DARBO for QAOA and ultimately for combinatorial optimization problems in terms of speed, stability, and accuracy is superior to existing methods.
 Furthermore, DARBO is robust against measurement shot noise and quantum noise.
-We demonstrated its effectiveness in a quantum-classical optimization pipeline, where QAOA is implemented and evaluated on a real superconducting quantum processor with integrated quantum error mitigation (QEM) techniques.
+We demonstrated its effectiveness in extensive numerical simulations as well as a proof of concept demonstration of the quantum-classical optimization pipeline, where QAOA is implemented and evaluated on a real superconducting quantum processor using five qubits with integrated quantum error mitigation (QEM) techniques.